 - a condition prescribed by regulation;

-- any other condition, not inconsistent with the Crimes (Sentencing) Act 2005 or the Crimes (Sentence Administration) Act 2005, that the court considers appropriate.
+- any other condition, not inconsistent with the Crimes (Sentencing) Act or the Crimes (Sentence Administration) Act, that the court considers appropriate.

-Examples of some of the conditions contemplated include taking medication and cooperating with medical assessments; supplying samples of blood, breath, hair, saliva or urine for alcohol or drug testing if required by a Corrections officer; attending educational, vocational, psychological, psychiatric or other programs or counselling; not driving a motor vehicle or consume alcohol or non‑prescription drugs or medications.
+Examples of some of the conditions contemplated include taking medication and co-operating with medical assessments; supplying samples of blood, breath, hair, saliva or urine for alcohol or drug testing if required by a Corrections officer; attending educational, vocational, psychological, psychiatric or other programs or counselling; and not driving a motor vehicle or consuming alcohol or non‑prescription drugs or medications.

 The direction must include details of: